Abuse, Neglect, Exploitation, and Misappropriation Reporting

 What the CNA should do

 The first priority is resident safety.
-If immediate danger exists, get help now.
-Stay calm, protect the resident from further harm, and report through the required chain.
-If a resident says, "Please do not tell anyone," the CNA should respond honestly: "I cannot keep abuse secret because my job is to help keep you safe."
-Do not confront the suspected abuser alone.
-Do not search personal bags, interview multiple witnesses, take photos on a personal phone, or post anything online.
+If immediate danger exists, get help now and protect the resident from further harm.
+Stay calm and report through the required chain.
+If a resident says, "Please do not tell anyone," the CNA responds honestly: "I cannot keep abuse a secret, because my job is to help keep you safe."
+Do not confront the suspected abuser alone, do not search personal bags, do not interview a string of witnesses, do not photograph injuries on a personal phone, and do not post anything online.

 When reporting suspected mistreatment, include: